Looking for the latest email marketing statistics for 2025? Your search ends here.

 3. Are companies investing in email marketing?

-According to the Litmus report, nearly 37% of companies intend to increase their investment in email overall.
-Only 1.3% plan to decrease their email budget.
+According to the Litmus report, nearly 37% of companies intend to increase their overall investment in email, while only 1.3% plan to decrease their email budget.

 4. What type of emails do most marketers send to their subscribers?